What is Simple Diffusion

 - Requires a concentration gradient across the cell membrane

-- It is a passive transport mechanism thus require no energy expenditure
+- It is a passive transport mechanism thus require no energy expenditure by the cell

 - Does not need a carrier transport protein